mjbeswick/tacit-dom/README.md

 ### The React Reality Check 🤔

-Look, React is great and all... but let's be honest here.
-It's become the JavaScript equivalent of that friend who brings a full camping setup to a backyard BBQ.
-Sure, it works, but do you really need a virtual DOM, reconciliation algorithms, and a complex state management system just to update a counter?
+Look, React is great and all... but let's be honest: it's kind of like using a chainsaw to slice a loaf of bread.
+Sure, it gets the job done, but do you really need all that machinery—virtual DOM, reconciliation, and a sprawling state system—just to update a simple counter?

 **We're not saying React is bad** - we're just saying it's solving problems that don't always need solving.
 Sometimes you just want to update the DOM directly without the overhead of a virtual DOM, reconciliation, and the entire React ecosystem. 🎯